f5devcentral/f5-velos-training/docs/velos_security.rst

 Remote Authentication
 =====================

 The F5OS platform layer supports both local and remote authentication.
 By default, there are local users enabled for both admin and root access.
-You will be forced to change passwords for both of these accounts on initial login.
+You will be forced to change passwords for both accounts on initial login.
 Many users will prefer to configure the F5OS layer to use remote authentication via LDAP, RADIUS, AD, or TACACS+.
 The F5OS TMOS based tenants maintain their own local or remote authentication, and details are covered in standard TMOS documentation.

 `Configuring Remote User Authentication and Authorization on TMOS <https://techdocs.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/tmos-implementations-13-0-0/10.html>`_